dhunganaPradeep/Java/Assignments/Networking/readme.md

       * Ports are used in transport layers.

-      * example: HTTPS:80, HTTP:443, FTP:20.
+      * Example: HTTPS:80, HTTP:443, FTP:20.

   **Socket :-**

       * Combination of IP address and Port number is called the the Socket.

       * Socket is the end point for the communication.

       * Different types of the Socket are:

                      a.
 TCP Socket

                      b.
 Datagram Socket

                      c.
 Raw Socket Interface

       * It works as an interface between an Application layer and Transport Layer

    **IP Addresses :-**